-- · Brown-out
+- Brown-out

 - · Power Glitch

 - · Software Malfunction

-10.4 Data EEPROM Operation During Code-Protect
+10.5 Data EEPROM Operation During Code-Protect

-Data memory can be code-protected by programming the CPD bit in the Configuration Word register (Register 14-1) to '0'.
+Data memory can be code-protected by programming the CPD bit in the Configuration Word Register 1 (Register 14-1) to '0'.

 When the data memory is code-protected, only the CPU is able to read and write data to the data EEPROM.
-It is recommended to code-protect the program memory when code-protecting data memory and programming unused program memory with NOP instructions.
+It is recommended to code-protect the program memory when code-protecting data memory.
+This prevents anyone from programming zeroes over the existing code (which will execute as NOPs) to reach an added routine, programmed in unused program memory, which outputs the contents of data memory.
+Programming unused locations in program memory to '0' will also help prevent data memory code protection from becoming breached.